SuTanTank/deep_sort_yolov3/README.md

     NumPy
     sklean
     OpenCV
-    Pillow

   Additionally, feature generation requires TensorFlow-1.4.0.

-# Training the model

-  To train the deep association metric model on your datasets you can reference to https://github.com/nwojke/cosine_metric_learning  approach which is provided as a separate repository.

-  Be careful that the code ignores everything but person.
-For your task do not forget to change :

-  [deep_sort_yolov3/yolo.py]   Lines 100 to 101 :

-          if predicted_class != 'person' :
-               continue

 # Note
-  You can use any Detector you like to replace Keras_version YOLO to get bboxes , for it is to slow !

   Model file model_data/mars-small128.pb need by deep_sort had convert to tensorflow-1.4.0

-  Deep sort 程序结构见 “model_data/DeepSORT”，如有错误欢迎联系修改。

 # Test only